theophinetheodore/theophinetheodore.github.io/content/thoughts/my current blog "setup"..md

 # zoxide shortcut to go the repository, or just cd
 z blog

-# hugo serves the website and builds it in docs/
+# hugo command to serve the website locally
-# Ctrl-c when over
+# for editing and previewing
+hugo serve

+# hugo command to build
+# you could lose the '-d docs' part by
+# setting publishDir to 'docs' in hugo.toml
-hugo serve --minify -d docs --buildFuture
+hugo build --minify -d docs --buildFuture -e production
 ```

+a mistake i did is,
+i pushed the `hugo serve` output directly into production,
+and the rss.xml had http://localhost:1313 as the baseURL.
+therefore, learnt to use hugo build separately.
+(i used to do it before, but i just forgot about it.)

 and then just do the git stuff: adding, committing, pushing.
 no need of workflows and stuff.